Characters: DCAU Batman Beyond

 - Demoted to Extra: Had less and less screentime as the series continued.

-- Loves My Alter Ego: A fact Terry wholeheartedly approves of.
+- Loves My Alter Ego: A non-romantic version — Matt admires Batman (a fact Terry wholeheartedly approves of), but considers Terry a boring workaholic who's hardly ever around.

 Voiced by Stockard Channing (Seasons 1 and 2) and Angie Harmon (Season 3 and Return of the Joker)